 What do you think is next for Australia?
 Could we ever replicate the work of Estonia and have a completely digital-first form of government?
 What would it take?
 And, what would the role of good communications be?

-Information throughout this piece is derived from this survey unless noted.
+Information throughout this piece is derived from the UN E-Government Survey unless specified.